Clevatess: Main Characters

 One of the thirteen heroes who is killed by Clevatess, but later revived to accompany him on a journey with Luna.
 She is technically an animated corpse who is bound to Clevatess by his dark magic, preventing her from disobeying him or being killed.
+She is later given the younger appearance of a Hidenian and uses the alias Alyssa Sleihunt during her time at Solsein.
+She is eventually turned into a mouse-like monster by Dean, but upon entering Vorden's domain, she returns to normal and reverts back into an adult and a human.